The Trade In Services Agreement (TISA)

-As of July 2014, participants in the TISA include Australia, Canada, Chile, Chinese Taipei (Taiwan), Colombia, Costa Rica, the European Union*, Hong Kong, Iceland, Israel, Japan, Liechtenstein, Mexico, New Zealand, Norway, Pakistan, Panama, Paraguay, Peru, Republic of Korea, Switzerland, Turkey, and the United States.
+As of July 2015, participants in the TISA include Australia, Canada, Chile, Chinese Taipei (Taiwan), Colombia, Costa Rica, the European Union*, Hong Kong, Iceland, Israel, Japan, Liechtenstein, Mauritius, Mexico, New Zealand, Norway, Pakistan, Panama, Peru, Republic of Korea, Switzerland, Turkey, and the United States.

 The Importance of Services

 The services sector is the world's largest employer, and produces 70 percent of global gross domestic product (GDP).
-In the United States, services generate more than 75 percent of of the national economic output and provide 80 percent of private sector jobs.
-The United States consistantly maintains a surplus of services trade; currently the surplus is over $200 billion.
+In the United States, services generate more than 75 percent of the national economic output and provide 80 percent of private sector jobs.
+The United States consistently maintains a surplus of services trade which is currently over $260 billion.
 According to the U.S. Office of the Trade Representative, if U.S. business services achieved the same export potential as U.S. manufactured goods, then U.S. exports as a whole could increase by $800 billion.

 The TISA has the opportunity to address major and fundamental barriers to trade in services affecting the United States and the globe.
 Some barriers to services trade include limited movement of data across borders, unfair competition from state-owned enterprises, lack of transparency and need for due process of law, and forced local ownership and discrimination in obtaining business licenses and permits.